A Chiral ${\Lambda}$-$\mathfrak{bms}_4$ Symmetry of AdS$_4$ Gravity: Conclusions

 \section{Conclusions}

 In this paper, we generalised the chiral boundary conditions of $\mathbb{R}^{1,3}$ gravity in \cite{Gupta:2021cwo} to AdS$_4$ gravity and show the existence of infinite dimensional algebra as the asymptotic symmetry algebra of chiral locally AdS$_4$ solutions.
 This algebra is a chiral version of $\Lambda$-$\mathfrak{bms}_4$ algebra \cite{Compere:2019bua,Compere:2020lrt} which we denote as chiral $\Lambda$-$\mathfrak{bms}_4$ algebra.
 These chiral locally AdS$_4$ solutions obtained after imposing a well-defined variational principle are parameterised by six holomorphic functions $(T(z), J_a(z), G_s(z))$ for $a = 0, \pm 1$ and $s = \pm 1/2$.
 We postulated line integral charge from the bulk AdS$_4$ gravity that induces the variations of these holomorphic currents.
 The charge algebra obeyed a non-linear symmetry algebra and is the semi-classical limit of a $\mathcal{W}$-algebra.
 To validate our findings, we derive this $\mathcal{W}$-algebra from $2d$ chiral CFT techniques.
 We show that there exists a one-parameter family of chiral ${\cal W}$-algebras generated by six chiral operators $(T(z), J_a(z), G_s(z))$ for $a = 0, \pm 1$ and $s = \pm 1/2$ with dimensions $(2, 1, 3/2)$ which in semi-classical limit matches with the $\mathcal{W}$-algebra derived from AdS$_4$ gravity.
-This algebra is identical to the particular case of the algebra derived in \cite{Romans:1990ta} in a different context.
+This algebra is isomorphic to one of the algebras derived in \cite{Romans:1990ta} where the current algebra is $\mathfrak{sp}(2)$.
 In the $\kappa \rightarrow \infty$ limit it admits $\mathfrak{so}(2,3)$ as a subalgebra.
 Just as $\mathfrak{so}(2,3)$ admits a contraction to $\mathfrak{iso}(1,3)$, the ${\cal W}$-algebra (\ref{RESULT}) also admits a contraction ($\gamma \rightarrow 0$ for finite $\kappa$) to chiral $\mathfrak{bms}_4$ algebra that appeared in the studies of graviton soft-theorems \cite{Banerjee:2020zlg, Banerjee:2021dlm}.

 Using the nomenclature of \cite{Bouwknegt:1992wg} we refer to this new algebra (\ref{RESULT}) as ${\cal W}(2;( 3/2)^2, 1^3)$.
 Even though ${\cal W}(2;( 3/2)^2, 1^3)$ has a chiral primary $G_s(z)$ of half-integer dimension, it is not a superconformal algebra such as the one of Knizhnik \cite{Knizhnik:1986wc}.
 The reason for this is that even though the current $G_s$ has $h=3/2$ it still has an integer spin defined by $L_0 - J_0$.
 The algebra (\ref{RESULT}) is more akin to the Bershadsky-Polyakov algebra ${\cal W}_3^{(2)}$ -- where by considering a twisted stress tensor one can make $G_s(z)$ to appear bosonic (integral dimension) \cite{Bershadsky:1990bg, Polyakov:1989dm}.